 Consumer Pyramids is a new database, which we believe will be of great use to the academic community.
 This database offers a series of estimations of household income, expenses, pattern of expenses, sources of borrowing, pattern of investments and ownership of assets of households in India.
 The estimations are based on India's largest panel household survey.
 The panel consists of over 150,000 households from over 300 cities and a hundred rural regions.

 A complementary database to Consumer Pyramids is States of India.
-This offers time-series data for individual states of India with some limited district-level disaggregations.
+This offers time-series data on key economic and socio-economic indicators on the 36 states and union territories of India.